Outline of the Requirements and Rationale for the History Majors and Minor

 The majority of credits in the major will be earned in courses at the 200 or 300 level.
 Most such courses are organized regionally or nationally and chronologically (e.g. The US Since 1945, 19th-Century Europe, Modern China) or thematically within a region (e.g. courses on gender, environment, revolution, etc).
 Some are organized comparatively or with a focus on encounters between cultures.
-All majors must take one pre-modern class (at 100, 200, or 300 level); further requirements are discussed below.
+All majors must take at least one pre-modern class and one modern class of any level; further requirements are discussed below.

 Early in the major, but after completion of at least one course at the 200 or 300 level, all History and History-Environmental Studies majors study historical research methodology, historiography, and the use of theory in history in History 299.
 This course explores various "types" of history (e.g. political, social, oral, quantitative), as well as the "how to" of the discipline, culminating in a major research paper using primary source material.

 Specialized knowledge and independent research are vital to an undergraduate history education.
 The culminating work of the major includes both specialized study and comparative history.
-All seniors take the capstone class, History 401: Topics in Comparative History.
-It is designed to assist students in integrating and synthesizing what they have studied in the major as well as preparing them for the oral portion of their major exams.
-All majors also take a 400-level research seminar in which they examine a subject or time period in depth and write a research paper based on primary sources.
-Research seminars are designed to build upon previous courses in a particular area (prerequisites can be found in the course description for each seminar).
+All seniors take the capstone class, History 401.
+It is designed to assist students in integrating and synthesizing what they have studied in the major.
+This course, in combination with History 402, focused on the capstone essay, also prepares majors for the major exams.
+All majors also take a 39x-level research seminar in which they examine a subject or time period in depth and write a research paper based on primary sources.
+Research seminars are designed to build upon previous courses in a particular area (prerequisites can be found in the course description for each seminar; 39x versions are forthcoming).
 The research paper marks in some respects the culmination of the student's development as a history major.
 It should be noted that students who are seeking honors in major study write a thesis in addition to the other course work outlined above.